brooney27519/CapstoneProject/README.md

 <h3>File Information</h3>

 <ul>
-<li><strong>app.R</strong>: Shiny app which displays the predicted next word and a list of next best predictions. app.R sources (calls) the gloabl.R file which the Shiny app is launched.</li>
+<li><strong>app.R</strong>: Shiny app which displays the predicted next word and a list of next best predictions.
+This Shiny app sources (calls) the gloabl.R file when the Shiny app is launched.</li>

 <li><strong>global.R</strong> does the following tasks:
 <ol>